 Island hoods run at a maximum of 1450 m3/hr, and slim hoods have a maximum airflow of around 500m3/hr.

 Recommendation: You don’t always need to go for the highest suction power possible.
 Different brands may have other features that improve the hood’s ability to draw in the smoky air.
 For example, FOTILE kitchen hoods have moving trays that automatically adjust to the volume of smoke being produced.
 It’s best to test before buying.

 The most effective way to remove smoky air from your kitchen is to blow it outside.
 This requires a ventilated kitchen hood that has an exhaust pipe leading to the outside.

 To achieve this, your contractor will need to cut a hole in your kitchen wall.
-The size of the hole is normally around 17cm diameter (just a bit shorter than the length of a 2B pencil).
+The size of the hole is normally around 17cm diameter.
 But this varies depending on the brand.

 But if you live in a condominium or apartment, it’s usually not allowed to cut holes in your walls.
 Instead, you will need a recirculating hood.